 Reality is a quick and often cruel teacher.
 We don’t like being told we were wrong.
 We don’t like learning that we made mistakes.
 We surely don’t like being told our way isn’t the best way to do something.
 So we avoid reality checks like doing a simple budget.
 The first thing I ask when someone tells me they can’t pay all their bills is whether or not they’re doing a budget.
 99% of the time, the answer is “no” or “I gave up.”
 No matter how bad reality may look, if you won’t face it, you’re on dangerous ground.

 So what can you do if you’re on the path for disaster?
 Start by facing reality.
 What is it that is good about your situation?
 What is bad?
 Where are you falling short and what can you do about it?
 Ask yourself these questions and then take action.
 It may mean sitting down with your spouse and confessing.
 It may mean doing a budget for the first time (or trying again).
-It may mean getting some education (God forbid we read a book!).
+It may mean getting some education.
 Financial disaster doesn’t have to happen to you.
 Stop it before it has the chance.
-The experts at Vigilant Wealth Management can provide you with personalized, expert advice within a range of needs, allowing for more personalized attention from financial experts, learn more about the team at their website.

 Do you exhibit any of these signs?
 What will you do about it?